 Floods are the most frequent natural hazard in Canada.
-They can occur at any time of the year and are most often caused by heavy rainfall, rapid melting of a thick snow pack, ice jams, or more rarely, the failure of a natural or human-made dam.
+They can occur at any time of the year and are most often caused by heavy rainfall, rapid melting of a think snow pack, ice jams, or more rarely, the failure of a natural or human-made dam.
 The region contains a variety of freshwater features including a large number of rivers, lakes, and streams.
-There are three major floodplains within the region: the Nanaimo River Floodplain; the Little Qualicum River Floodplain; and Englishman River Floodplain.
+There are three major floodplains within the region: the Nanaimo River Floodplain; the Little Qualicum River floodplain; and the Englishman River Floodplain.
 Each of these rivers has a notable flooding history.
 In 2019, the RDN completed a Flood Risk Assessment as part of the National Disaster Mitigation Program to inform the next steps to disaster risk reduction activities while increasing the capacity and resiliency of the region as a whole.

 Below is a video that shows how to properly fill and place sandbags: